Let’s begin this with a real-life example i.e.

 Let’s dive in.

-What is Push Marketing?
+What Is Push Marketing?

-Examples of Push Marketing Strategy:
+Examples Of Push Marketing Strategies

 Advertising